noheton/shepard/README.md

 ## Prerequisites

-> A minimal configuration without SSL and DNS is possible.
-In this case, you do not need to install and configure nginx.
+> A minimal configuration without publicly trusted SSL certificates and DNS is possible.
+In this case, you do not need to install and configure a reverse proxy.
 Instead, you should change the `ports` inside `docker-compose.yml` so that the containers are externally accessible.
 This way you cannot use subdomains, instead you can directly address the respective containers via ip and port.
 Also, all communication between clients and your instance is not encrypted, which is a security risk in itself.

 - [Docker](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) are installed.
 - There is an OpenID Connect identity provider that uses [JSON web tokens](https://jwt.io/) as access tokens.
 [Keycloak](https://www.keycloak.org/) is recommended, but not required.
-- A reverse proxy (e.g. [nginx](https://www.nginx.com/)) is installed.
 - You have SSL certificates and DNS entries (both with and without wildcard respectively) for your host.

 ## System requirements

 > Depending on how you plan to use shepard, the system requirements can vary greatly.
 While most services are relatively lightweight, the databases and shepard backend can be quite demanding.
-As a starting point, 8 GB of memory per service may be sufficient.
+As a starting point, 8 GB of memory may be sufficient.
 Also, most services benefit greatly from many CPU cores, so there should be at least 4 cores/8 threads.
 The amount of disk space you need depends directly on the size of the data you want to manage with shepard.

 - [neo4j system requirements](https://neo4j.com/docs/operations-manual/current/installation/requirements/#deployment-requirements-hardware)
 - [InfluxDB system requirements](https://docs.influxdata.com/influxdb/v1.8/guides/hardware_sizing/#influxdb-oss-guidelines)